Last Updated on June 5, 2023 by Corynn

-From purchasing items, multiple trips to Ikea and a quick purchase of a AC unit.
-This blog post I am going to breakdown everything I have learned about moving into my first apartment, to things I have learned as a renter.
+From purchasing items, multiple trips to Ikea, and a quick purchase of an AC unit.
+In this blog post, I am going to break down everything I have learned about moving into my first apartment, to things I have learned as a renter.

 This blog post is about things I wish I knew before getting my first apartment.